aws-samples/cfn101-workshop/content/advanced/modules/create-example/index.md

 ### Overview

-In this module, you will follow steps to register a sample CloudFormation Module as a private extension with the AWS CloudFormation registry in your AWS account. **You will also navigate through the example source code implementation logic for the resource type to understand key concepts of the resource type development workflow.**
+In this module, you will follow steps to register a sample CloudFormation Module as a private extension with the AWS CloudFormation registry in your AWS account.

-For this example we will be creating a Module that deploys an entire VPC, including all associated resources with defaults set.
+For this example we will be creating a Module that deploys an entire VPC, including associated resources with defaults set.
 This example has been chosen to show how something as complex as a VPC can be defined by a central team in a best practice way and then consumed easily by other teams.

 ### Topics Covered